MicrosoftDocs/microsoft-salescopilot-docs/articles/recent-communications.md

 1. To open the email thread in Outlook, select **Open email**.

-1. To open the meeting chat in Teams, select **Open meeting chat**.
+1. To open the meeting invitation in Outlook, select **Open meeting**.